 What to eat on the low FODMAP and AIP eating plan

 Use the tips below to make the combined AIP and low FODMAP diet easier and more delicious to follow.

-Use soft tofu instead of eggs to scramble up like an egg substitute.
-Add a little butter to the pan and cook up some vegetables like spinach, sweet potatoes, and/or red cabbage to go along with your scrambled tofu for a low FODMAP and AIP safe breakfast meal.
+Add a little butter to the pan and stir fry some vegetables like spinach, sweet potatoes, and/or red cabbage for a low FODMAP and AIP safe breakfast meal.